iz4nam1/ppt-generator/README.md

 ## 💡 Use Cases

-- Students generating presentation drafts from lecture notes
+- Students generating presentation drafts from cluster of codes
 - Professionals turning reports into slide decks instantly
 - Anyone who dreads making PowerPoints from scratch